espressif/arduino-esp32/docs/source/api/adc.rst

 analogRead
 ^^^^^^^^^^

-This function is used to get ADC value for pin.
+This function is used to get the ADC raw value for a given pin/ADC channel.

 .. code-block:: arduino